Katie Trennepohl – Groups@indymegaadoptionevent.org

 What is it?

 The Indy Mega Adoption Event, is a two-day pet adoption extravaganza at the Indiana State Fairgrounds.
-On June 25th and 26th this year, participating animal shelters and rescues across central Indiana will bring hundreds of adoptable animals together under one roof to offer potential animal parents the opportunity to take home a dog or cat at a reduced adoption fee.
+On June 23 and 24, participating animal shelters and rescues across central Indiana will bring hundreds of adoptable animals together under one roof to offer potential animal parents the opportunity to take home a dog or cat at a reduced adoption fee.
 This is the second year for the Indy Mega Adoption Event.
-In 2014 and 2015, events in June and October saw lines of potential pet parents wrapped around the building and over 3,000 cats and dogs were placed in loving forever homes.
+In past years, events in June and October saw lines of potential pet parents wrapped around the building and over 3,000 cats and dogs were placed in loving forever homes.

 Who is participating?